-- Do government requests to obtain the history of the accident scene and wrecks there.
+- Do government requests.
+Obtain the history of the accident scene and wrecks.

-- Thoroughly comb the evidence for seat belt failure, airbag failure, and driver errors, as well as percipient witnesses and their written or recorded statements.
+- Comb the evidence for seat belt failure, airbag failure, and driver errors.
+Then look at percipient witnesses and written or recorded statements.

-As discussed, there are many potential results.
-In the end, however, the people or companies at fault will be on the hook for funeral expenses, hospital and ambulance charges, past and present as well as future wages, pain and suffering, and the other emotional losses discussed above.
-The highly reputable accident lawyers with Ehline law have combined experience in dealing with the many nuances and truisms of a catastrophic car accident claim.
+As discussed, many potential results are possible.
+In the end, however, the people or companies at fault will be on the hook.
+The highly reputable accident lawyers at Ehline Law have combined years experience.
+They have dealt with many nuances and truisms of a catastrophic car accident claim.

-So if you suffered from a serious throw from a passenger or commercial vehicle, such as from a partial or total motor vehicle ejection, contact us.
-Call now for a free legal consultation at no obligation or risk to you at: (415) 684-7688.
+So if you suffered from a serious throw from a passenger or commercial vehicle, contact us.
+Call for a free legal consultation.
+No obligation or risk to you: (213) 596-9642.